 Doctors began prescribing the mifepristone pill in 2000 to end early pregnancies and to manage miscarriages.

-The drug was initially approved by the FDA for pregnant women up to seven week of gestation and came with a list of safety requirements.
-It had to be prescribed and dispensed directly by a physician, and follow-up appointments with a doctor were required for those who took the drug.
+The FDA initially approved the drug for pregnant women up to seven weeks of gestation and added a list of safety requirements.
+The drug had to be prescribed and dispensed directly by a physician, and follow-up appointments with a doctor were required.

-By 2016, all of the safety and reporting requirements were dropped, and the drug’s approval was extended to include telehealth prescriptions for women up to 10 weeks pregnant.
+By 2016, all the safety and reporting requirements had been dropped and the drug’s approval had been extended to include telehealth prescriptions for women up to 10 weeks of gestation.

 The drug works by blocking progesterone, a hormone necessary to support pregnancy, and is prescribed in combination with a second pill, misoprostol.

-The letter cited studies published in April and May by the conservative Ethics and Public Policy Center that reported “serious adverse events” for more than one in 10 women who took the drug, which is more than 22 times the rate that appears on the drug label, and a failure rate double the reported rate on the drug label.
+The letter cited studies published in April and May by the conservative Ethics and Public Policy Center that reported “serious adverse events” for more than 1 in 10 women who took the drug, which is more than 22 times the rate that appears on the drug label and a failure rate double the reported rate on the drug label.

-Abortion advocates say serious adverse effects are rare and that reinstating the safety requirements will significantly restrict access to the drug because it would require in-person doctor visits.
-Currently, about 25% of women who use the drug obtain it via telehealth.
+Abortion rights advocates say serious adverse effects are rare and that reinstating the safety requirements would significantly restrict access to the drug because it would require in-person doctor visits.
+About 25% of women who use the drug obtain it via telehealth.

-The FDA, Mr. Makary and Mr. Kennedy said, collected data between 2000 and 2012 that found 2,740 adverse effects, among them 416 incidents that required blood transfusion.
+Dr. Makary and Mr. Kennedy said the FDA collected data from 2000 to 2012 that found 2,740 adverse effects, among them 416 incidents that required blood transfusion.

 “This administration will ensure that women’s health is properly protected by thoroughly investigating the circumstances under which mifepristone can be safely dispensed,” they wrote.